 - I. Obtain at least grade C for the three foundation courses. - II.
 Successfully complete the Non-GPA courses. - III.
 At least 120 credits (excluding ENG1002 and Non-GPA courses) among those course units specified for the relevant Study Programme. - IV.
 Obtain at least grade C for course units whose credits will add up to 106 (excluding ENG1002 and Non-GPA courses). - V. Obtain at least grade D in the compulsory course units specified for the course. - VI.
 Obtain at least grade C for the project (if any). - VII.
 E grades should not appear within the minimum number of credits required. - VIII.
-Obtain a GPA of at least 2.00. - Note: (i) Students who fulfill all the above requirements may apply for the award of the relevant Bachelor of Science Honours Degree. - (ii) A student who has not fulfilled any of the above requirements may repeat the course units in order to fulfill the requirements.
+Obtain a GPA of at least 2.00.

+- Note: (i) Students who fulfill all the above requirements may apply for the award of the relevant Bachelor of Science Honours Degree. - (ii) A student who has not fulfilled any of the above requirements may repeat the course units in order to fulfill the requirements.

 21. AWARD OF CLASSES FOR B.Sc.
 Hons.
-IN STATISTICS AND OPERATIONS RESEARCH AND B.Sc.
-Hons.
-IN COMPUTATION AND MANAGEMENT DEGREES
+IN STATISTICS AND OPERATIONS RESEARCH DEGREES

 A student who has fulfilled all the conditions stipulated in "Requirements to pass the B.Sc.
-Hons. in Statistics and Operations Research and the B.Sc.
-Hons. in Computation and Management Degrees" shall be awarded classes, if he/she fulfills the following additional requirements:
+Hons. in Statistics and Operations Research Degree" shall be awarded classes, if he/she fulfills the following additional requirements: